 annually by the Centre.

-Gleave, Director of Clinical Research at the Prostate Centre, has founded OncoGeneX Technologies Inc.,
+Gleave, Director of Clinical Research at the Prostate Centre, founded OncoGeneX Technologies Inc.,

-an early stage biotechnology company that will help initiate clinical trials with our lead compound.
+an early stage biotechnology company using the Prostate Centre's lead compound.

 A second Vancouver-based functional genomics company, Aquinox Pharmaceuticals, was founded in 1999